 2. Avoid taking long, hot showers or baths.
-Hot water strips your skin of its natural oils, and could aggravate irritation⁸.
+Hot water strips your skin of its natural oils and could aggravate irritation⁸.
 Opt for short lukewarm showers or baths instead.

-3. Look for unscented lotions, soaps, and laundry detergents, like Vaseline® Intensive Care™ Advanced Repair Unscented Lotion with hydrating glycerin, as some fragrances and chemicals can irritate sensitive skins⁹.
+3. Look for unscented lotions, soaps, and laundry detergents, like Vaseline® Intensive Care™ Advanced Repair Unscented Lotion with hydrating glycerine, as some fragrances and chemicals can irritate sensitive skins⁹.
 A good solution is to combine DIY soaps and washes with ingredients you know work for your body.